asmecher/beacon/README.md

 ### Extracting the data

-Data can be exported using the `export.php` tool:
+Data can be exported as CSV using the `export` command:

 ```
-php export.php > beacon.csv
+php beacon.php export > beacon.csv
 ```

 Additional processing done at this stage: